Gillingham, Norfolk: Governance

 Gillingham is part of the electoral ward of Thurlton for local elections and is part of the district of South Norfolk.

-The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.
+The village's national constituency is South Norfolk which has been represented by Ben Goldsborough of the Labour Party since 2024.

 War Memorial

 Gillingham War Memorial is a grey granite wheel cross with a small plinth located outside the village at the site where King George V inspected troops in 1916.
 The memorial lists the following names for the First World War: